yugabyte/ybu/TFE/YBU-58/ybu-58.md

 ![Description of this action.](./assets/images/60-universe_dashboard_1600x700.png)

 Select the Universe that will be running the workload.
-This will take you to the Universe details pages as shown in the following image:
+This will take you to the Universe details page as shown in the following image:

 ![Description of this action.](./assets/images/70-universe_details_1600x700.png)